 After visiting the interior of the Duomo, you can hop over to the Museo del Duomo, included in most Duomo tickets.
 The Museo del Duomo contains some beautiful artifacts, like some of the Duomo’s stained-glass windows, as well as descriptions of the history of the Duomo.
 The small and somber yet beautiful Church of San Gottardo is also accessible through the museum.

-If you are not experiencing museum fatigue yet, you can visit either the Palazzo Reale Milano, which has some interesting exhibitions such as a collection of Tiziano’s works beginning soon, or the Museo del Novecento, which is home to a collection of modern art from the twentieth century.
-The latter is located in the Palazzo dell’Arengario, a landmark that is a major remnant of Italy’s unfortunate stint with fascism under Benito Mussolini.
+If you are not experiencing museum fatigue yet, you can visit either the Palazzo Reale Milano or the Museo del Novecento, which is home to a collection of modern art from the twentieth century.
+The latter is located in the Palazzo dell’Arengario, a landmark that is a major remnant of Italy’s unfortunate time under Benito Mussolini.
 Just make sure you check the opening days and hours as these are both typically closed on Mondays.

 Day 1: Afternoon